 Is Lagoon Safe?

-Lagoon is rated as moderate risk — some novel mechanisms, generally well-understood.
+Lagoon is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

 Moderate risk — proven vault infrastructure with curator trust dependency, balanced by modular architecture and ERC-7540 standard foundation.